Blog

 The National Institute of Open Education (NIOS) aims to establish an educational system that caters to the needs of all children, ensuring adaptability and accessibility.

-Positioned alongside numerous student-friendly educational boards in India, it empowers individuals to actively shape their learning experiences by determining what to study and when or how to learn.
+Positioned alongside numerous student-friendly educational boards in India, this school board empowers individuals to actively shape their learning experiences by determining what to study and when or how to learn.

 NIOS operates as a national educational board, conducting intermediate and post-secondary exams akin to CBSE and CISCE and offering collegiate education beyond high school.